amitha-sanka/repository_1/_posts/2023-01-24-bloghacks.md

 **2. Talk about dopamine issues above.
 Real?
 Parent conspiracy?
 Anything that is impacting your personal study and success in High School?**

 Something that is impacting my personal study and success in High School is the Advanced Placement courses I take and the activities and extracurriculars I do outside of school.
 I am often occupied with something which is a blessing and curse because being free with nothing to do puts me in my thoughts.
 However, having so much to do is bad for my mental health and contributes to my stress levels.
 I mainly just struggle with having so much on my plate and juggling all my responsibilties.
+In order to be less stressed I take time to myself each day and priotize going on a walk or going on a run to relax my body and mind.
+Setting time aside each day for myself has signifcantly helped and helps me get my mind off anything.
+It is overall really helpful to step outside into the nature and helps me rejuvenate.

 # 5.2 Hacks